jbcodeforce/flink-studies/docs/coding/k8s-deploy.md

 ## Flink Session

+For Session cluster, there is no jobSpec.
+See [this deployment definition](https://github.com/jbcodeforce/flink-studies/blob/master/deployment/k8s/basic-job-task-mgrs.yaml).
+Once a cluster is defined, it has a name and can be referenced to submit SessionJob.

-A Flink Session cluster is executed as a long-running Kubernetes Deployment.
+It is executed as a long-running Kubernetes Deployment.
 We may run multiple Flink jobs on a Session cluster.
 Each job needs to be submitted to the cluster after the cluster has been deployed.
-To deploy a job we need at least three components:
+To deploy a job, we need at least three components:

 * a Deployment which runs a JobManager
 * a Deployment for a pool of TaskManagers